 I turned 40 just a few weeks before riding the BMW and the bike has proved the perfect antidote for a man who may be struggling more than he realised with by officially becoming middle aged.
 Is it helping me through some sort of minor mid-life crisis?
 Maybe.
 But, if a bike looks and feels this good to ride, who cares.

-You can read the full review of the bike in the latest issue of Adventure Bike Rider magazine, available today, and discover everything there is to know about the latest addition to the Bavarian manufacturer’s GS line-up.
+You can read the full review of the bike in issue 62 of Adventure Bike Rider magazine and discover everything there is to know about the latest addition to the Bavarian manufacturer’s GS line-up.

 Or, if you fancy learning more about the history of BMW’s iconic adventure bike line up, right from the birth of the GS in 1980, head here.